LOI-mln/LOI-mln/README.md

 Here are some of my projects you might find interesting:

 ### 🎨 [Latice](https://github.com/jules87000/latice)
-A quick description: Final task for my 1st grade of IT.
+Final task for my 1st grade of IT.

 ### 🚀 [To-Do App](https://github.com/LOI-mln/todo-app)
-A quick description: Simple and useful app to keep an eye on every task to-do.
+Simple and useful app to keep an eye on every task to-do.

 ### 🔗 [Questionnary](https://github.com/Mdeterne/Web-app-questionary)
-A quick description: Web App using PHP for the university of Limoges.
+Web App using PHP for the university of Limoges.

 ---